 Whilst the concierge and customer services of the hospitality industry have brought new standards to private residences, the opportunity for the private residential world to inform hotel design and artwork curation has remained ever-elusive and behind closed doors.
 The typical hotel art consultant has had limited or often no involvement with the residences, private yachts and aircraft of this clientele.
 However, with the two worlds closer than ever before, the need to understand the expectations of the elite hotel guest has therefore rarely been greater.

 Offering a Rare Insight

-As specialists in curating and commissioning art for a variety of luxury projects, Artelier has cross-sector expertise.
-Initially established as an art advisory for private clients, over 70% of our projects involve consulting directly with discerning private clientele and their team for bespoke art in their residences, yachts, and private jets.
+As specialists in curating and commissioning art for a variety of luxury projects, Artelier has cross-sector expertise as art consultants.
+Initially established as an art advisory for private clients, over 70% of our projects involve consulting directly with discerning private clientele and their team to deliver bespoke art for residences, yachts, and private jets.
 Likewise, through our collaborations with luxury designers and developers, we have been privy to every stage of the design process behind the world’s most exclusive contexts.